Diagnostics, hallmarks and biomarkers

 Validation and standardisation of biomarkers takes off

-Measurements of omics reveal what other drugs including SGL2 inhibitors and senolytics are doing to omics.
-Clinical trials validate measures of premature ageing, while multiple companies’ methods converge on standardised, validated diagnostics of real age, such as the presence of molecules in blood that correlate with impaired functions.16 It becomes possible to identify unhealthy ageing with greater precision.
-Biological ages of individual organs begin to predict disease risk in those areas.17
+Healthy longevity intervention trials interface with ageing biomarkers and traditional markers of physiologic age in a process of cross-validation.
+Measurements of "omics" reveal how other drugs, including SGLT2 inhibitors, senolytics and supplements affecting metabolism, impact ageing .
+Clinical trials validate measures of premature ageing, while multiple companies’ methods converge on standardised, validated diagnostics of real age, such as the presence of molecules in blood that correlate with impaired functions.14 It becomes possible to identify unhealthy ageing with greater precision.
+Biological ages of individual organs begin to predict disease risk in those areas.15

 10-yearhorizon